Last Updated: August 12, 2024

 Professional Basketball Career

 In the 1978 NBA draft, the Boston Celtics selected Bird with the sixth overall pick.
 He did not join them immediately, opting instead to finish out his final season at Indiana State.
-Initially, the Celtics stated that they would not pay Bird more than any other player on their roster, but Bird's agent Bob Woolf said that Bird would reject any sub-market offers they made and simply enter into the 1979 draft instead.
-Eventually, after drawn-out negotiations, Bird signed a five-ear, $3.25 million contract with the Celtics, which made him the highest-paid rookie in sports history at the time.
+Initially, the Celtics stated that they would not pay Larry more than any other player on their roster, but Bird's agent, Bob Woolf, said that Bird would reject any sub-market offers they made and simply enter into the 1979 draft instead.
+Eventually, after drawn-out negotiations, Larry signed a five-year, $3.25 million contract with the Celtics, which made him the highest-paid rookie in sports history at the time.
 Not long after, in what is now known as the Bird Collegiate Rule, the NBA changed its rules regarding draft eligibility to prevent teams from drafting players before they were ready to sign.

-Compared to their previous season, after Bird joined the team the Celtics improved their win total by 32 games.
-In his career debut game, Bird helped bring the team a 114-106 win over the Houston Rockets, recording 14 points, 10 rebounds, and 5 assists.
-The Celtics even made it to Conference Finals that year, before being eliminated by the Philadelphia 76ers.
+Compared to their previous season, after Bird joined the team, the Celtics improved their win total by 32 games.
+In his career debut game, Larry helped bring the team a 114-106 win over the Houston Rockets, recording 14 points, ten rebounds, and five assists.
+The Celtics even made it to the Conference Finals that year before being eliminated by the Philadelphia 76ers.
 Bird finished out his rookie season with averages of 21.3 points, 10.4 rebounds, 4.5 assists, and 1.7 steals per game.
 His outstanding performance helped him get selected to the All-Star Team, and he was also named Rookie of the Year.

 Getty